rbunge-nsc/the-game/CONTRIBUTING.md

 * LICENSE
 * CONTRIBUTING.md

-### At the next level will be directories for each group and for the lead author (bob):
+### The next level will be directories for each group members:

-* group1
-* group2
-* group3
-* group4
-* bob

-### Index.html will point to one landing page in each group's directory:

-* group1 > front.html
-* group2 > back.html
+* directory contains .html files to different room adventures

+### index.html directs user to different rooms for different adventures and endings.

-* group3 > right.html
+* room1.html
-* group4 > left.html
+* room2.html
-* bob > cave.html
+* room3.html

 ### Reminders

-* Be sure to keep your group's content in it's own folder!
+* Be sure to keep your contributions in branch and then ask group members to review before merge to main!
-* Also be sure to fix any broken links in your group's folder!
+* Also be sure to use simple text html language!
 * Any stray files or directories left at the top level will be deleted.